tjssmy/CuviewerPy/README.md

 ## ToDo:

+1) Better/choice of colormaps for contouring.
-1) Geometry: Points, spheres and ellipses
+1) Geometry: Points, spheres and ellipses.
 1) Wrap a interface around it.
 Not sure which to useTkInter?
 PyQt?
 Pywx?
 2) Can we use it as an interactive debugging visualizer.
 Fork/Wait/Pipes?
 3) Add VTK functionality?